spacelift-io/user-documentation/docs/concepts/policy/login-policy.md

 ## Default login policy

-If no login policies are defined on the account, Spacelift behaves as if it had this policy:
+If no login policies are defined on the account, Spacelift behaves as if it had this policy and **allows** all users:

 ```opa
 package spacelift